adityatiwari18/100-Days-Of-ML/README.md

 *Calculating Accuracy of a model

-# Day 5 LogisticRegression Cont.
+# LogisticRegression Cont.

 &nbsp; For the next few days I will be exploring this topic in detail.

 &nbsp; [ Click here ](https://medium.com/@tiwari.adityacool/how-logistic-regression-classifies-cd4b02ed9554)to see my blog on 'How Logistic Regression classifies'

-# Day 6 LogisticRegression (Importance of Sigmoid function)
+# LogisticRegression (Importance of Sigmoid function)

 &nbsp; [ Click here ](https://medium.com/@tiwari.adityacool/importance-of-sigmoid-function-in-logistic-regression-be092cb76070?sk=16ce86f5b6f3a7ae9615f0d163c130ed)to see my blog on 'Importance of Sigmoid Function in Logistic Regression'

-# Day 7 LogisticRegression (Loss Function and Back-propogation)
+# LogisticRegression (Loss Function and Back-propogation)

 &nbsp; Understanding the Loss function and how backpropogation works in Logistic Regression

-# Day 8 EDA on Spotify Dataset
+# EDA on Spotify Dataset

 &nbsp; For more Information [click here](https://github.com/adityatiwari18/EDA-On-Spotify-Top-50-Songs)

-# Day 9 Support Vector Machines (SVM)
+# Support Vector Machines (SVM)

 &nbsp;Today I learnt the concepts of SVM which includes the Geometric Intuition, the mathematical formulation.

 &nbsp;Types of SVM: Hard margin SVM, Soft margin SVM.
 Kernals in SVM.

-# Day 10 Support Vector Machines (SVM)
+# Support Vector Machines (SVM)

 &nbsp;Today I wrote a blog on ['Visualizing Support Vector Machine'](https://medium.com/@tiwari.adityacool/visualizing-support-vector-machine-svm-520ad433a54b?sk=01a8b38b1626503711b9edd2de7f0d81)

-# Day 11 Implementing Support Vector Machine
+# Implementing Support Vector Machine

 &nbsp; Starting to work on SVM.
 Starting by Exploratory data analysis